IsaakBerg/grasshopper-primer/en/1-foundations/1-1/3_talking-to-rhino.md

 ####1.1.3.1.
 VIEW-PORT FEEDBACK
 All geometry generated using the Grasshopper components shows up in the Rhino view-port by default.
 This preview is just an Open GL approximation of the actual geometry.
 You will not be able to select the geometry in the Rhino view-port until you have “baked” it into the scene.
 You can turn the geometry preview on/off by right-clicking on a component and selecting the Preview toggle.
 The geometry in the view-port is color-coded to provide visual feedback.
 The image below outlines the default color scheme.

 >Note: This is the default color scheme.
-One can change color schemes using the Document Preview Settings tool on the canvas toolbar within Grasshopper.
+You can edit it using the Document-Preview-Settings dialog.
+That dialog is accessible in Grasshopper through a button on the canvas toolbar.
+It also opens after invoking "Preview Settings..." on the "Display" menu.

 ![IMAGE](images/1-1-3/1-1-3_002-viewport-feedback.png)
 >1.
 Green geometry in the view-port belongs to a component in the current selection.